What Is The Average Salary Of Football Commentators? (Detailed Explanation!)

 Where do commentators sit during a football match

 When reporters doing live streams from online media companies commentate, they are often sitting outside in public places near a stadium like during baseball games.
-They will talk to camera and provide play by play updates about what is happening inside the stadium’s playing area – but it’s not necessary for them to have a “room” or studio with many cameras in order to hold interviews or broadcast other news updates while they wait for something “exciting” within the main match going on.
+They will talk to the camera and provide play-by-play updates about what is happening inside the stadium’s playing area – but it’s not necessary for them to have a “room” or studio with many cameras in order to hold interviews or broadcast other news updates while they wait for something “exciting” within the main match going on.

 Apart from the field that the games take place on, there are big rooms in most stadiums where media representatives are stationed.
 These rooms contain all of the necessary technology (internet and laptops) to provide maximum coverage of the events.